SEMICeu/Core-Location-Vocabulary/README.md

 /releases: Core Location releases (1.00, 2.00 etc), each release might have different distributions.

 ## License
 Copyright © 2023 European Union.
 All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
-Any problems encountered, or suggestions for new functionalities can be submitted as issues on the ADMS repository on GitHub.
+Any problems encountered, or suggestions for new functionalities can be submitted as issues on the CLV repository on GitHub.